MoReFun: Past-Movement Guided Motion Representation Learning for Future Motion Prediction and Understanding: Method

 where \( \mathcal{F}_{attn}^s(\cdot) \) / \(\mathcal{F}_{attn}^t(\cdot) \) represents the spatial/temporal multi-head self-attention operation with the bottle neck.

-\paragraph{Future Motion Predictor (FMP)} The purpose of FMP is to generate future motion sequences based on the initial state and the output from PME (i.e., past motion features).
-FMP comprises two modules: the ST-Attention module for modeling the sequence dependencies within itself and the Past Movement Guided Attention module (PMG-Attention).
-PMG-Attention applies cross-attention to incorporate past motion features into the current state, which can be mathematically represented as:
+\paragraph{Future Motion Decoder (FMD)} The purpose of FMD is to generate future motion sequences based on the initial state and the output from PME (i.e., past motion features).
+FMD comprises two modules: the spatiotemporal attention module for modeling the sequence dependencies within itself and the spatiotemporal cross-attention to incorporate past motion features into the current state, which can be mathematically represented as: